minewhat/bootstrap-sass-namespace/README.md

 ## Contributing

-Even though the project in alpha stage, it serves it's initial purpose pretty accurately.
+Even though the project is in alpha stage, it serves it's initial purpose pretty accurately.
 If you find any problem, you're more than welcomed to create an issue or pull request.

 ## License